Gold240sx/TailWind-React-Reveal.JS-clone/Notes.md

 1. Add styling for things like code.

-# Bugs
+# Updates
-1. Fix the initial animation of the slides.
-It should slide in, not fade in.
-2. In Safari, the music Player isn't working.
-3. Chrome vertical slides is not animating the last available vertical slide in either direction. it's also animation much slower that Safari.
+## Beta Update (1.1 07/31/23 - MM)
+1. Fixed Vertical Height change between slides and Vertical Slides
+2. Added Vertical Scroll Option.
+3. Added Vertical Scroll Event listener so if scrolling via mouse instead of the controller, the slide tracker will update automatically.
+4. Fixed an issue in Chrome where the controller wouldn't scroll to the last slide of a VerticalSlide
+5. Added keyboard controls.